-- Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) - □ Listen before you talk.
-If the medium is busy, the transmitter backs off for a random period. - Avoids collision by sending a short message: Ready to send (RTS) RTS contains dest. address and duration of message.
-Tells everyone to backoff for the duration. - Destination sends: Clear to send (CTS) - \Box Can not detect collision \Rightarrow Each packet is acked. - MAC level retransmission if not acked.
+- □ Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) - □ Listen before you talk.
+If the medium is busy, the transmitter backs off for a random period. - Avoids collision by sending a short message: Ready to send (RTS) RTS contains dest. address and duration of the message.
+Tells everyone to backoff for the duration. - □ The destination sends: Clear to send (CTS) - \supset Can not detect collision \Rightarrow Each packet is acked. - MAC level retransmission if not acked.